ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/maintenance/etl/update-etl.java.markdown

-﻿# Operations : How to Update ETL
+# Operations: How to Update ETL

 You can modify ETL task by using **UpdateEtlOperation**.